Spin network coherent states for planar gravitational waves. I: Coherent states

 The last line follows after completing the square on the exponential, and exhibits the characteristic coherent state form.

-Note there is not just one state, but a family of coherent states, characterized by the parameter $\sigma$.
+There is not just one state, but a family of coherent states, characterized by the parameter $\sigma$.
 The shape of the wave function is highly sensitive to $\sigma$; but the peak values $x_0, p_0$ are independent of $\sigma$, as is the minimal uncertainty relation $\Delta x \Delta p = \hbar /2$.
 The coherent states constructed below contain a parameter t which is analogous to $\sigma$.

 Now apply the above recipe to the planar case.
-The position x becomes the pair of angular variables $(\theta,\phi)$ on the group manifold.
-The complete set of plane waves become a complete set of spherical harmonics.
-To construct a delta function in angles,
+The conjugate variables x and p are replaced by a pair of conjugate variables: angles $(\theta,\phi)$ and angular momenta (L,M).
+The complete set of momentum eigenfunctions is replaced by a complete set of spherical harmonics.